opendocsg/slw-judgments-backfill/2017_SGHC_262/report.md

 11     By virtue of s 18(1) of the MDA, the Accused was presumed to be in possession of the drugs concealed in the Bundles because he was in control of the Car when it was driven into Singapore. [note: 17]

-12     The presumption under s 18(2) of the MDA was not rebutted, applying _Obeng Comfort v Public Prosecutor_ [2017] 1 SLR 633 (“ _Obeng Comfort_ ”).
+12     The presumption under s 18(2) of the MDA was not rebutted, applying _Obeng Comfort v Public Prosecutor_ <span class="citation">[2017] 1 SLR 633</span> (“ _Obeng Comfort_ ”).
 The Accused’s version that he thought he was bringing in tobacco was not sufficient to rebut the presumption of knowledge under s 18(2) of the MDA.

 13     The Accused’s bare defence that he thought he was bringing contraband tobacco into Singapore was not believable.
 This belief was unfounded because of the suspicious circumstances surrounding the delivery of the Bundles.
 For instance, the Accused was paid a disproportionately high